spoerri/YekkyOhneLekky/README.md

 # iphone alarms for shabbat and yom tov

-This app is not released yet, and still has significant bugs to be worked out visa vis the new AlarmKit API.
+This app is not released yet, and still has significant bugs to be worked out in relation to the new AlarmKit API.

 I hope to work it out this month, but as always, buyer beware! :)